DanielEllisHarvey/secure-archive/README.md

 # secure-archive
-A package to encrypt files and make an archive to an internal, or external location
+A package to encrypt files and make an archive to an internal, or external location.